-Martha is available for consulting services in Mexico for journalists and educators.
+Martha is available for consulting services for journalists and educators.
 Her areas of expertise are environmental justice, urbanism and migration.

-Martha worked with graduate students from the Art Center College of Design as a local research associate during their field study in Mexico City in 2017 and 2018.
+Martha worked with graduate students from the Art Center College of Design as a local research associate during their field study in Mexico City from 2017-2019.
 She consulted with participants of the Foundry Photojournalism Workshop in Mexico City in 2017.
-She has also been a research associate for a University of Arizona disseration on Mexican food policy.
+She has also been a research associate for a University of Arizona dissertation on Mexican food policy.

 Martha has presented her academic research at conferences including the American Association of Geographers (2014 and 2015), the first international conference on Comunalidad in Oaxaca, Mexico (2015) and the Congreso Mexicano de Antropología Social y Etnología (2015).

 Old Maps, New Terrain: Rethinking population in an era of climate change.
 Contributor.
 Report from the Population and Development Program.
 2016.